What the Affordable Care Act Means for Vets

 The ACA and your tax return

-As with most American taxpayers, the Affordable Care Act has no effect on tax returns for veterans with health coverage through a VA program.
+The Affordable Care Act has no effect on tax returns for veterans with health coverage through a VA program.
 The premium tax credit applies to insurance obtained through the Health Care Marketplace, so it does not apply to VA coverage.

 Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
 See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.